A faster direct sampling algorithm for equilateral closed polygons and the probability of knotting: Complexity

-\begin{definition} Let $p(k)$ be the probability that the proposed diagonal lengths generated by a random point in $\vec{s} \in [-1,1]^{n-3}$ satisfy each of the first $k$ inequalities $d_0 + d_1 \geq 1, \dots , d_{k-1} + d_k \geq 1$.
+\begin{proof} Let $p(k)$ be the probability that the proposed diagonal lengths generated by a random point in $\vec{s} \in [-1,1]^{n-3}$ satisfy each of the first $k$ inequalities $d_0 + d_1 \geq 1, \dots , d_{k-1} + d_k \geq 1$.
 In other words, $p(k)$ (thought of as a function of $k$) is the survival function for the distribution of the index of the first inequality which fails.
-For ease of notation, we also declare $p(0) \ceq 1$. \end{definition}
+For ease of notation, we also declare $p(0) \ceq 1$.
+By a standard integration by parts argument (see, for example,~\cite[Exercise~1.7.2]{durrett_probability_2019}), the expected value of a~nonnegative random variate is the integral of the survival function, so $\mathcal{I}(n) = \sum_{k=0}^{n-3} p(k)$.
+We will now show that for any nonnegative integer $k$,